pasqualerossi/42-Piscine/42 Adelaide Information/README.md

 		your classmates, and empirical knowledge, each student learning at their own pace.

 	# Teamwork
-		On weekends, a 48h team project called "Rush" is proposed: a 3-member group randomly chosen by the school's system must collaboratively develop a fully running application.
+		On weekends, a 48h team project called "Rush" is proposed: a 3-5 member group randomly chosen by the school's system must collaboratively develop a fully running application.
 		The major challenge here is to equalize the different knowledge levels while finding a common work methodology that allows all team members to contribute to the project.